MisD77/Todo-App/README.md

 # open a terminal and use create-react-app to create a new React project with the name client as

 ` npx create-react-app client`

+# Docker-compose instructions

+run `docker-compose build` on your app's main directory

+# To spin up the container

+run `docker-compose up`

+# Connect api to your Database

+install mongoose `npm install mongoose`